Public Notice

 The City has received the following application(s) under the Planning Act:

-Application to Amend the Zoning By-law to permit a new 14-storey hotel.
+Application to Amend the Zoning By-law to permit a three-storey apartment building consisting of 22 residential units.

 CONTACT INFORMATION